Alexander Lacey: Big Cat Trainer and Animal Lover

 But the ladies also bring their playful antics to the arena.

 “Goldie is the clown of the group,” says Lacey.
-“She’s mischievous — always messing around and during performances, she wants me to rub her tummy before she’ll leave the ring.
+“She’s mischievous — always messing around and sometimes during performances, she wants me to rub her tummy before she’ll leave the ring.
 Mali is a bit more aggressive and Princess has her own way of reminding me that she wants to be the center of attention.
 The lionesses actually get a little jealous at times.”

 Each female lion and tiger has her own special relationship with "Top Cat" Alexander Lacey.

 6:00-615 a.m.: Alex awakens to the sounds of his big cats waking up, too; they are housed near his own RV.
-The Recreational Vehicle that Alexander Lacey and his lovely wife Katie call their home-on-the-road is stationed within the animal compound at the arena.
+The Recreational Vehicle that Alexander Lacey and his lovely wife Katie call their home-on-the-road is always stationed within the animal compound at the arena.
 By 6:30, Lacey is out the door.

 7:00 a.m.: The cats, anticipating their normal routine, are ready to get the day started as the animal crew arrives to set up the arena for practice.
 Lacey watches his felines carefully to see if they are displaying their usual characteristics and behaviors.
 By about 7:45 a.m., Alex and his assistants guide the animals into mobile transports and pull them by tractor into the arena.
 The cats are always ready to go!